markastubis/ABTESTBurgers/README.md

 # Conclusion (key question)
 Based on the statistical analysis, Promotion 1 is the most effective in terms of median sales and overall performance.
 Promotion 2 consistently underperforms across various metrics.
 Promotion 3 shows higher variability and performs well in large markets but does not significantly outperform Promotion 1.

+# Recommendation
-# Recommendation: The fast-food chain should adopt Promotion 1 as it demonstrates the highest and most consistent sales performance.
+The fast-food chain should adopt Promotion 1 as it demonstrates the highest and most consistent sales performance.